-3. Roman Baths, Bath - A great day of for couples of the whole family, Bath is full of history and is a beautiful place to simply wander around.
+3. Roman Baths, Bath - A great day out for couples and the whole family, Bath is full of history and is a beautiful place to simply wander around.

-4. Lunga, Scotland - The island of Lunga off the coast of Scotland is perhaps the best place in the whole UK to watch puffins!
+4. Lunga, Scotland - The island of Lunga off the coast of Scotland is perhaps the best place in the whole of the UK to watch puffins!

-5. Alnwick, Northumberland - A lovely quaint village in Northumberlsand, Alnwick isn't large but has many famous attractions, such as Alnwick Castle, which many will recognise as Hogwarts from Harry Potter.
+5. Alnwick, Northumberland - A lovely quaint village in Northumberland, Alnwick isn't large but has many famous attractions, such as Alnwick Castle, which many will recognise as Hogwarts from Harry Potter.

-6. Yorkshire Dales, Yorkshire - Reachable by car easily from many cities like Leeds or Manchester, the Yorkshire Dales is one of the most stunning holiday spots in the UK, especially for those who want to feel remote and get away from it all.
+6. Yorkshire Dales, Yorkshire - Easily reachable by car from many cities like Leeds or Manchester, the Yorkshire Dales is one of the most stunning holiday spots in the UK, especially for those who want to feel remote and get away from it all.

-7. The Scilly Isles, Cornwall - The Scilly Isles are made up of over 140 islands off the Southwest coast of England.
-With their white sand beaches, you'd be forgiven for thinking you're holidaying in somewhere much more exotic.
+7. The Scilly Isles, Cornwall - The Scilly Isles are made up of over 140 islands off the southwest coast of England.
+With their white sand beaches, you'd be forgiven for thinking you're holidaying somewhere much more exotic.

 8. Windsor Castle, Windsor - Visit the home of the Queen and take in the quintessentially British town of Windsor for the day.

-9. Brighton - Just an hour train ride from London, Brighton makes a perfect day trip destination, with beaches, great food and plenty of things to see and do.
+9. Brighton - Just an hour's train ride from London, Brighton makes a perfect day trip destination, with beaches, great food and plenty of things to see and do.

 10. The British Museum, London - Perhaps London's greatest museum (although it's not short of competition), you could spend a day lost in the treasures at the British Museum.
 The best bit?
 Entry is completely free!

-11. Edinburgh, Scotland - Edinburgh is without doubt on of the UK's best cities to visit.
-The city is full of history meaning there's endless stuff to see and do, like Edinburgh Castle, The Royal Mile and more alternative attractions, like ghost walks through the city's past.
+11. Edinburgh, Scotland - Edinburgh is without doubt one of the UK's best cities to visit.
+The city is full of history meaning there's endless stuff to see and do, like Edinburgh Castle, the Royal Mile and more alternative attractions like ghost walks through the city's past.

 13. Loch Ness, Scotland - The Loch Ness lake in the Scottish Highlands is one of Scotland's most popular sights.
 Just be careful for the monster that allegedly lives there.
 The entire region of the Highlands is stunning and it's worth spending some time travelling along the coast.